GeoMOER/moer-base-python/docs/units/_unit01/unit01-07_Assignment.md

 ### 3️⃣ Describe the process of doing laundry using a simple algorithm.
 Include two conditional checks:

-Check the water temperature: If not correct → adjust it.

-Check if the clothes are clean: If not → run another wash cycle.

-You can write it in natural language, but try to structure it clearly (like pseudocode or flow logic).

 ---

-### 4️⃣ Install the latest version of Python on your computer.
+### 3️⃣ Install the latest version of Python on your computer.

 ---

-### 5️⃣ Check Your Python Version and Path
+### 4️⃣ Check Your Python Version and Path

 **Task**:
 1. Open the terminal (or CMD).